 Your tone should be professional

 Causal and chatty languages are not meant for the letter but for friendly conversations and your personal emails.
-You should ensure professionalism in your formal letter.
-According to Scott Ober, the overall tone in a polite letter should reflect confidence, sincerity and courtesy.
+You should ensure professionalism in your formal writing.
+According to Scott Ober, the overall tone in a polite template should reflect confidence, sincerity and courtesy.

 The tone should be able to leverage subordination and emphasis as required and also the language contained in it should not be discriminatory.

 The tone should emphasize on the “you” attitude and its level of difficulty should be appropriate.
-Make sure your letter does not sound like a machine wrote it.
+Make sure your writing does not sound like a machine wrote it.

 Clarity in your writing is important